emmanuelkalunga/CRISP-DM-assessment/README.md

 * Model deployment, accessibility and scalability:

-Online accessibility and scalability of the model using a tool of your choice (e.g. flask, cloud computing platforms, etc)
+Online accessibility and scalability of the model using a tool of your choice (e.g. flask, docker, cloud computing platforms, etc)

 **Note:**

-You can either focus on both, or on one of the above points depending on what your feel most confortable with.
+You can either focus on both, or on one of the above points depending on what you feel most confortable with.
 In case you are more confortable with the deployment part, a very simple classification algorithm will suffice.